-The compact camera market has changed significantly in the past few years thanks to the ever increasing competence of mobile phone cameras.
+The compact camera market has changed significantly in the past few years thanks to the ever increasing competence of smartphone cameras.

 We tested the cameras in a range of different shooting scenarios that we think the average user is likely to be interested in.
 We also looked at how complicated or otherwise they are to use.